alexrem1/airbnb-milestone-project/README.md

 ---

-## Airbnb Features
+## Aircnc Features

 I have used various Materialize features such as carousel.
-This is used with the intention of giving airbnb listing pages an attractive carousel of photos related to their airbnb.
+This is used with the intention of giving aircnc listing pages an attractive carousel of photos related to their aircnc.

-The pickadate features allows users that add listings to choose a date they were verified by Airbnb that gives visitors more details about that user.
+The pickadate features allows users that add listings to choose a date they were verified by Aircnc that gives visitors more details about that user.

-The select feature gives users of the site predetermined options on, for example, amenities that their airbnb may or may not have.
-Aswell as bed size options their airbnb provides.
+The select feature gives users of the site predetermined options on, for example, amenities that their aircnc may or may not have.
+Aswell as bed size options their aircnc provides.

 Another feature which compliments a sleek and simple navigation is navbar.
 As well as a desktop navbar version, when on mobile this navbar now pops out from the side when clicked upon.

 Tap Target feature allows a user to click on the target and see a pop up of useful information in a fun and interative way.

-The form feature allows users to not only add a complex airbnb listing to the database but it also allows anyone to leave a review of any listed airbnb.
+The form feature allows users to not only add a complex aircnc listing to the database but it also allows anyone to leave a review of any listed aircnc.

 Another feature my website possesesses can register and log in users, this feature allows me to create user restrictions and view restrictions this enables me to add extra levels of security where needed to protect my database or user data.

 ### Features Left to Implement

-- Search bar feature to search specifically for airbnb property, as well as, airbnb's created by a specific user
+- Search bar feature to search specifically for aircnc property, as well as, aircnc's created by a specific user
-- Upload picture(s) of airbnb on 'add listing' section instead of generic photos
+- Upload picture(s) of aircnc on 'add listing' section instead of generic photos

 ---